magicmq/pyspigot-documentation/docs/projects/writingprojects.md

 Like single-file scripts, PySpigot projects are designed to be *self-contained*.
 This means that each project is treated as a single "bundle", and all Python modules within the project's folder are *isolated* from files in another.
 Like single-file scripts, however, projects can interact with one another in various ways.

 PySpigot projects are placed in the `projects` folder, which can be found in PySpigot's main plugin folder.
 Each project must be a folder; single-file projects are not allowed (as this would be a single-file script, which should be placed in the `scripts` folder instead).
-All folders within the `projects` folder are considered projects, and will be loaded automatically on server start/plugin load, unless if they are marked as disabled.
+All folders within the `projects` folder are considered projects.
+All projects are loaded automatically on server start/plugin load, except those whose `auto-load` and/or `enabled` option is set to `false`.

 ???+ warning